2 people taken to hospital after 3-vehicle crash on Kentucky bridge - NewsBreak

 2 people taken to hospital after 3-vehicle crash on Kentucky bridge

-BOYD COUNTY, KY (WOWK) — Boyd County 911 says there was a three-vehicle accident on the 13th Street Bridge in Ashland, Kentucky.
+BOYD COUNTY, KY (WOWK) — Boyd County 911 says two people were injured in a three-vehicle accident on the 13th Street Bridge in Ashland, Kentucky.

 Dispatchers say the crash happened around 6 p.m. on Friday.Close